 MPP Statement/Letter of Intent

 You do NOT need to have a well-developed research proposal.
-However, the committee does like to see that you can clearly articulate your interests and ideas.
+However, the committee would like to see that you can clearly articulate your interests and ideas.
 If you do have a specific project that you are committed to, please include that information in your letter.
 This letter is an opportunity to show your personality, critical thinking ability, and interest in public policy research.
 Please say something original and distinctive that sets you apart from other applicants.

 Ph.D. applicants